-Newark-on-Trent sits where the A1 meets the A46 and the East Coast Main Line, and the industrial stock has grown up around that freight position: distribution units, manufacturing space and trading-estate workshops, most of them roofed in profiled metal that has been weathering for decades.
-If you run estates or facilities for one of these buildings, the live question is rarely whether the roof is ageing.
-It is whether a coating buys you years at a sensible cost, or whether the metal has gone too far.
-A survey is the only honest way to tell the two apart, and it is far cheaper than discovering the answer through a leak.
+Newark-on-Trent sits where the A1 meets the A46 and the East Coast Main Line.
+The industrial buildings here grew up around that freight position: distribution units, manufacturing space and trading-estate workshops.
+Most are roofed in profiled metal that’s seen decades of weather.
+If you run one of these buildings, you already know the roof is ageing.
+The question is whether a coating buys you years at a sensible cost, or if the metal is too far gone.
+A survey is the only honest way to tell the two apart.
+It’s a lot cheaper than finding out through a leak.

 How profiled metal roofs around Newark age

-Profiled steel is a sound roofing material, but it ages in a predictable way.
+Profiled steel is a good roofing material.
+It just ages predictably.
 The factory finish chalks and fades under UV, fixing washers harden and split, and laps that stayed dry for twenty years start to weep in driven rain.
-The exposed position of many units along the A1 corridor means wind-driven wet finds every weakness in a roof, working into side laps and around fasteners that have lost their seal.
+Many units along the A1 corridor are in exposed positions, so wind-driven wet finds every weakness.
+It works into side laps and around fasteners that have lost their seal.
 None of that means the sheet is finished.
-In most cases the steel still has years left in it, provided the surface is protected before corrosion gets properly established underneath the old coating.
-The job of a survey is to confirm that the substrate is sound enough to justify the work.
+In most cases, the steel still has years left in it, provided the surface is protected before corrosion really gets under the old coating.
+Our job with the survey is to confirm the substrate is sound enough to justify the work.

 Cut-edge corrosion: where it usually starts

-On warehouse and factory roofs the defect we find most often is cut-edge corrosion.
-Wherever a sheet was cut, at the rolling works or on site, the bare steel edge carries no protection.
+On warehouse and factory roofs, we find cut-edge corrosion most often.
+Wherever a sheet was cut, whether at the rolling works or on site, the bare steel edge has no protection.
 Water sits in the side and end laps, rust tracks back from the edge, and over time it lifts the finish and thins the metal.
-Caught early it is routine work: edges are mechanically prepared, treated and sealed with a dedicated cut-edge system before the full roof coating goes on.
-Left for two or three more winters, it perforates the sheet and turns a coating job into a strip-and-replace job at far greater cost.
+Caught early, it’s routine work: edges are mechanically prepared, treated and sealed with a dedicated cut-edge system before the full roof coating goes on.
+Leave it for two or three more winters, and it perforates the sheet.
+That turns a coating job into a strip-and-replace project, at far greater cost.
 The whole point of catching it now is to keep the project on the cheaper side of that line.

 Keeping a working site running

 For most estates teams, disruption matters as much as the price.
-Coating is carried out from roof level, so the building is never opened up.
-There is no strip-off, the unit stays weathertight throughout, and there are no skips of old sheeting crossing a busy yard.
-Work can be phased bay by bay or elevation by elevation, fitted around deliveries and shift patterns rather than the other way round.
-On a multi-let Newark estate, tenants generally keep trading with little more than a notice letter and some parking management beneath the access points.
+Coating is done from roof level, so the building is never opened up.
+There’s no strip-off, the unit stays weathertight throughout, and no skips of old sheeting cross a busy yard.
+We can phase work bay by bay, or elevation by elevation, fitting around deliveries and shift patterns, not the other way round.
+On a multi-let Newark estate, tenants generally keep trading with little more than a notice letter and some parking management beneath our access points.
 That ability to keep a unit earning while the roof is dealt with is often the deciding factor over a full re-roof.

 What the survey covers

-We do not price a roof from photographs taken at distance.
+We don’t price a roof from photographs taken at distance.
 A physical inspection sets out exactly what you are dealing with:

 - Cut edges, side laps and end laps, for the spread of corrosion